TIPS FOR FAMILIES OF NEW STUDENTS

 Here are some tips/suggestions for supporting a student as he/she embarks on the first semester at college:

 Help with the move.
-This will ensure that your student arrives here equipped with all the items he/she will need before visiting with you again and provides an anchor of familiartiy in sea of new faces.
+This will ensure that your student arrives here equipped with all the items he/she will need before visiting with you again and provides an anchor of familiarity in sea of new faces.

 Cry in private.
 Your student is embarking on a grand adventure without you by his/her side.
 One chapter is opening as another closes.
 Feel your emotions; miss your student; cry it out.
 But, do so privately, smiling bravely when your student is looking.
 He or she needs to know that you're excited for the future and for their opportunities.
-Your student could feel guilty for leaving home and pursuing a degree if left with the impression that you are "lost", "devestated" or "don't know what you'll do" without them.
+Your student could feel guilty for leaving home and pursuing a degree if left with the impression that you are "lost", "devastated" or "don't know what you'll do" without them.

 Exit your comfort zone to stay connected.
 It may not be feasible for your student to see you often, or to call you regularly.
 So, think outside the box.
 Create your own account via a social media platform used by your student (Facebook and Twitter are good places to start) and friend/follow them so that you can be aware of what's going in their world and can comment/like/favorite to stay in communication and show your support.